Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 This is why you need an independent life insurance agent, like those at Policy Architects.
 We can go through all your options so you pick the right type of life insurance for your situation.

-So here'a basic description for the two main types of life insurance:
+Here's a simple description of the 2 main types of life insurance:

 Term Life Insurance